desktopsetup/BadDroid/README.md

 ㅤ

-The "Caught in 4k" Script
+The "Caught in 480p" Script

 Description : Opens up a sepcific link and screenshots what your looking at :)

 ㅤ

-The "RLSWIPER" Script
+The "RLSWIPER testin" Script

 Description : Goes through the device and check out everything (is not perfect)

 ㅤ

-The "My Last Picture" Script
+The "Gmail" Script

-Description : Crashes the screen with a bunch of pictures (may reboots itself, may depend on the device)
+Description : Opens up Gmail makes a new Compose fills out everything to email someone.

 ㅤ